Noongar language: Consonants

+/r/ can be heard as either [r, ɾ] or a glide [ɹ].

 Pronunciation

 Grammar

 Noongar grammar is fairly typical of Pama–Nyungan languages in that it is agglutinating, with words and phrases formed by the addition of affixes to verb and noun stems.
 Word order in Noongar is free, but generally tends to follow a subject–object–verb pattern.
 Because there are several varieties of Noongar, aspects of grammar, syntax and orthography are highly regionally variable.

 Verbs

 Like most Australian languages, Noongar has a complex tense and aspect system.
 The plain verb stem functions as both the infinitive and the present tense.
 Verb phrases are formed by adding suffixes or adverbs to the verb stem.

 The following adverbs are used to indicate grammatical tense or aspect.